SDSU-Research-CI/rag-llm-quick-start/README.md

 The quick starts uses Ollama as the tool for downloading and hosting models.
 In this example, the llama 3 model is used.
 Gradio is used to present a web-based chat interface.

-Steps to deploy yhe quick start:
+Steps to deploy the quick start:

 ## Clone repository